ingconti/JavaFXWithImagesAndText/README.md

- 2) pakc it using MAVEN cmd in right Maven panen:
+ 2) pack it using MAVEN cmd in right Maven panel:

  mvn package